Last updated: 04/2/2019

 - Comfortable accommodations

-- A reasonable price range for patients (as well as one that takes your insurance plan, as many plans now are required to cover at least part of your treatment, according to the Substance Abuse and Mental Health Services Administration)
+- A reasonable price range for patients (as well as one that takes your insurance plan, as many plans now are required to cover at least part of your treatment)

 - A program length that fits your recovery